-- (1) Subject to the following provisions of this section, a constable may enter and search any premises occupied or controlled by a person who is under arrest for an arrestable offence, if he has reasonable grounds for suspecting that there is on the premises evidence, other than items subject to legal privilege, that relates- - (a) to that offence; or - (b) to some other arrestable offence which is connected with or similar to that offence. - (2) A constable may seize and retain anything for which he may search under subsection (1) above. - (3) The power to search conferred by subsection (1) above is only a power to search to the extent that is reasonably required for the purpose of discovering such evidence. - (4) Subject to subsection (5) below, the powers conferred by this section may not be exercised unless an officer of the rank of inspector or above has authorised them in writing. - (5) A constable may conduct a search under subsection (1) above- - (a) before [F24the person is taken] to a police station; and - (b) without obtaining an authorisation under subsection (4) above, if the presence of that person at a place other than a police station is necessary for the effective investigation of the offence.
+- (1) Subject to the following provisions of this section, a constable may enter and search any premises occupied or controlled by a person who is under arrest for an [^{F63}indictable] offence, if he has reasonable grounds for suspecting that there is on the premises evidence, other than items subject to legal privilege, that relates- - (a) to that offence; or - (b) to some other [^{F63}indictable] offence which is connected with or similar to that offence.

-- (6) If a constable conducts a search by virtue of subsection (5) above, he shall inform an officer of the rank of inspector or above that he has made the search as soon as practicable after he has made it. - (7) An officer who- - (a) authorises a search; or - (b) is informed of a search under subsection (6) above, shall make a record in writing- - (i) of the grounds for the search; and - (ii) of the nature of the evidence that was sought.

-(8) If the person who was in occupation or control of the premises at the time of the search is in police detention at the time the record is to be made, the officer shall make the record as part of his custody record.
+- (2) A constable may seize and retain anything for which he may search under subsection (1) above. - (3) The power to search conferred by subsection (1) above is only a power to search to the extent that is reasonably required for the purpose of discovering such evidence. - (4) Subject to subsection (5) below, the powers conferred by this section may not be exercised unless an officer of the rank of inspector or above has authorised them in writing. - $[^{F64}(5)$ A constable may conduct a search under subsection (1)- - (a) before the person is taken to a police station or released on bail under section 30A, and - (b) without obtaining an authorisation under subsection (4), - if the condition in subsection (5A) is satisfied. - (5A) The condition is that the presence of the person at a place (other than a police station) is necessary for the effective investigation of the offence.] - (6) If a constable conducts a search by virtue of subsection (5) above, he shall inform an officer of the rank of inspector or above that he has made the search as soon as practicable after he has made it. - (7) An officer who- - (a) authorises a search; or - (b) is informed of a search under subsection (6) above, shall make a record in writing- - (i) of the grounds for the search; and - (ii) of the nature of the evidence that was sought. - (8) If the person who was in occupation or control of the premises at the time of the search is in police detention at the time the record is to be made, the officer shall make the record as part of his custody record.